bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Remember the syntax for inserting into a table is as follows:

-*INSERT INTO {Name of table} VALUES ({Number of values defined when the table was created in the correct order});
+*INSERT INTO {Name of table} VALUES ({Number of values defined when the table was created in the correct order});*

 Don't worry if you mess up.
 MySQL will warn and prevent you from running incorrect commands.

 ### MySQL/Databases - SELECT Statements

 The syntax of MySQL is pretty straight forward.
 We have seen so far to use INSERT statements to insert something into a table and CREATE statements to create a brand new table (or database).
-It doesn't take much imagination to figure out that SELECT statements select a value or group of values from a table and return that value to the user.
+It doesn't take much imagination to figure out that the SELECT statement selects a value or group of values from a table and return that value(s) to the user.

 Let's start out with a simple SELECT statement.
 In phpMyAdmin click on the **grocery_store** icon on the left side and then click on the **SQL** tab at the top of the page.
-Type in the following command and press enter.
+Type in the following command and press **Go**.

      SELECT * FROM fruits;

+If you typed out this statement correctly, you should see the entire contents of your table **fruits**.
+To select only certain columns of a table, type out all of the columns you want to see in that table separated by a column.
+Type in the following command and press **Go**.

+     SELECT name,price,quantity FROM fruits;